nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 - Swap Junpei to knockdown after Marakukaja
 - Swap Yukari to Heal/Support as needed
 - Burn down the Ice Raven with Succubus' Agidyne
-- Swap to Mothman and Bufula down the Wheel after the Raven
-- If you want to be fast swap to Seiryu and Garula down the Sword
+- Burn down the Sword next with Agidyne
-- If you want to be safe use Mothman and Fire Break -> Agidyne
+- When the wheel is alone Fire Break + Agidyne it down
 - Don't be afraid to use Bead Chains
 - Give exp to Succubus